I offer education-focused and adventure-filled backpacking courses and trips. Since 2011 I have managed 228 trips with nearly 1,800 total clients.

 “I can’t say enough about how valuable this trip was for me.
 I consider myself a very competent hiker, and this experience filled in gaps in my knowledge that I didn’t even know existed.
 I happily walked away a stronger, more confident hiker and I couldn’t have asked for a better educational setting.
 On another note – I don’t know what secret formula Andrew and his team are using to assemble the groups, but I was amazed at how quickly we all formed genuine bonds together.
 I wasn’t sure what to expect walking into 7 days in the backcountry with a group of strangers, but I can honestly say I made lasting connections on this trip that I will value for a long time.” -Joel C.

-To operate commercially, Andrew Skurka Adventures LLC obtains authorization from land agencies like the National Park Service, US Forest Service, and Bureau of Land Management.
+To operate commercially, Andrew Skurka Adventures LLC obtains permits from land agencies like the National Park Service, US Forest Service, and Bureau of Land Management.
 View authorizations for the current season.